Vaxis – Act I: The Unheavenly Creatures

 Vaxis – Act I: The Unheavenly Creatures is the ninth studio album by American progressive rock band Coheed and Cambria.
 It was released on October 5, 2018, returning to the band's Amory Wars concept after 2015's The Color Before the Sun.

 Background and recording

 Recorded between January and March 2018, The Unheavenly Creatures continues the band's Amory Wars concept, unlike their previous album The Color Before the Sun.
 On May 31, 2018 the band released the first two tracks of the album, "Prologue" and "The Dark Sentencer", on YouTube.
 The track listing and album artwork were released on June 22, 2018 after days of teasers depicting fragments of the art.
 The band released the song "Unheavenly Creatures", which is the album's third track, on June 28.
 On August 16, "The Gutter" was released and on September 27, "Old Flames" was released.

-The music of The Unheavenly Creatures has been described by music critics as progressive rock, noting many songs spanning influences such as heavy metal, hard rock, indie rock, and post-punk.
+The music of The Unheavenly Creatures has been described by music critics as progressive rock, progressive metal, and hard rock, noting many songs spanning influences such as heavy metal, indie rock, and post-punk.